mahimanzum/FixEval/README.md

 ## Training and Evaluation

 #### Training the model and evaluating on the dataset
-To run the codet5 model go to that folder and use run.sh.
-This will also evalualte the model on execution_evaluation, BLEU, CodeBleu, Syntax match dataflow match all at the same time. some changes are required in run.sh. <br>
+To run the codet5 model go to that folder and use the run.sh script file.
+This will also evalualte the model on match based metrics(BLEU, CodeBleu, Syntax match dataflow match etc.). some changes are required in run.sh. <br>
 Change source and target languages online 14-15-> from these ['java', 'python'] <br>
 Change path_2_data line 22 at the end folder name as 'processed' or processed_with_verdict <br>
 Change Line 27 , Model and Cached data save directory to be consistent with the data as well.
 Append "_with_verdict" if associated data path contains "_with_verdict" as well. <br>
-To just evaluate comment the train function in the bottom of the run.sh file
+To just evaluate comment the train function in the bottom of the run.sh file <br>

 Each run.sh files have similar structure